 What is complicity?
 Lepora and Goodin (2013) provide the most comprehensive framework for parsing and assessing the moral blameworthiness of complicit behavior.

-In their analysis, Lepora and Goodin distinguished between three groups of agents: (a) shady non-contributors who have no causal relation to the harm, (b) non-blameworthy but complicit contributors to the harm, (c) blameworthy complicit contributors to the harm, of varying degrees, (d) and co-principals of the harm.
+In their analysis, Lepora and Goodin distinguished between four groups of agents: (a) shady non-contributors who have no causal relation to the harm, (b) non-blameworthy but complicit contributors to the harm, (c) blameworthy complicit contributors to the harm, of varying degrees, (d) and co-principals of the harm.
 Whether agents are blameworthy (in the case of coercion) or excusable (for participating in a lesser evil) are additional and independent distinctions.

-Co-principals are active participants in the planning and execution of a wrong-doing; their actions constitute the harm.
+Finally, co-principals are active participants in the planning and execution of a wrong-doing; their actions constitute the harm.
 In most cases, the co-principles are co-operators: they each take the plan as their own and partake in its actions, even if in different but interdependent ways.
 Members of a bank robbery gang are co-operating co-principals, including those holding the guns, the lookout, and the getaway driver.
 Similarly, consultants who customize and install a biometric database system so that the innocent can be tracked by an oppressive regime are cooperating co-principals in this harm.

 Of course, a given scenario can have multiple harms in which an agent plays multiple roles.
 Someone who backed out of a heist after helping plan it is a co-principal in the conspiracy and a complicit contributor in its enactment but not a co-principal in the robbery itself.